Dixaba/lol-by-minute/README.md

 # lol-by-minute

-Small bookmarklet to extract gold-by-minute data from LeagueOfGraphs match page in spreadsheet-friendly form.
+Small bookmarklet to extract gold-by-minute data from LeagueOfGraphs match page in spreadsheet-friendly form (as a single column).

 ## "Installation"